retypeapp/retype/components/backlinks.md

 The backlinks section would appear above the **Additional Resources** section, rather than at the bottom of the page.
 |||

-When you manually place the `[!backlinks]` component, automatic placement at the end of the page is disabled.

 ---

 ## Configuration

-The backlinks feature can be configured at both Project and Page levels to control visibility, title, and the maximum number of results displayed.
+The backlinks component can be configured at both Project and Page levels to control visibility, title, and the maximum number of results displayed.

-See [Project configuration](/configuration/project.md#backlinks) and [Page configuration](/configuration/page.md#backlinks) for all available settings.
+See [Project](/configuration/project.md#backlinks) configuration and [Page](/configuration/page.md#backlinks) configuration for all available settings.

 ### Project level